typst/typst/tests/typ/compiler/hint.typ

   // Error: 3-6 unknown variable: a-1 – if you meant to use subtraction, try adding spaces around the minus sign. a-1 = 2
 }

+---
+= Heading <intro>
+// Error: 1:20-1:26 cannot reference heading without numbering - did you mean to use `#set heading(numbering: "1.")`?
+Can not be used as @intro